compas-dev/compas_slicer/docs/examples/01_planar_slicing_simple.rst

 A general introduction of the concepts organization of compas_slicer can be found in the :ref:`introduction tutorial <compas_slicer_tutorial_1_introduction>`.

 This example describes the planar slicing process for a simple shape, consisting out of a shape with a single contour (also known as a 'vase').
+Its files can be found in the folder `/examples/1_planar_slicing_simple/`

 Imports and initialization
 ==========================